clone206/dsd2dxd/README.md

 - `g++`
 - [taglib 2.0.1](https://github.com/taglib/taglib)
   - Note that many distros have dated versions of the taglib dev package, so you may need to follow the install instructions at the above repo and use cmake/make to build and install taglib 2.0.1 from source.
+    - If using homebrew, such as on MacOS, it may be as simple as running `brew install taglib --HEAD`.
+It is also possible to run homebrew in linux.
-- `ffmpeg` (only needed for a simple playback mechanism, such as when running the test scripts or below usage examples, or for compressing the output of `dsd2dxd` to e.g. flac)
+- `ffmpeg` (only needed for a simple playback mechanism, such as when running the test scripts or below usage examples, or for compressing the output of `dsd2dxd`, e.g. to flac)

 ## C++ program usage